tomhoag/ClockClock/README.md

 # ClockClock

-Silly little iOS that builds a digitial clock out of analog clock faces.
+Silly little iOS app that builds a digitial clock out of analog clock faces.